Helena van Essen

 Photo: Wikimedia Commons

-After the dramatically ended Balkan wars, a group of Turkish officers commits a coup d’état in 1913 under the name Young Turks.
-They want to transform Turkey into a modern nation, but because their attempts to connect with England and France are haughtily dismissed, they opt for an alliance with Germany in the First World War.
+After dramatic Balkan wars, a group of Turkish officers known as Young Turks stage a coup in 1913.
+They want to transform Turkey into a modern nation, but as their attempts to join England and France are haughtily rejected, they opt for an alliance with Germany in the First World War.
 When this leads to heavy losses, the Armenians are designated as scapegoats.
-Mass executions, expropriations, forced assimilation, artificial famine and the destruction of material culture follow.
-In May 1915, the deportation of the entire Armenian population to the Syrian desert town of Der el-Z starts.
-The number of victims is estimated at 1-1,5 million.
+Mass executions, expropriations, forced assimilation, artificial famine, and destruction of material culture follow.
+In May 1915, the deportation of the entire Armenian population to the Syrian desert town of Der el-Z begins.
+The number of victims is estimated at 1 – 1.5 million.

 ‘Footsteps’, ghetto memorial and the murder of 3,000 Jewish families 1942.
 Ukraine-Donetsk Part Tower of Babel, Art installation © Helena van Essen